nabadger/flux-kustomize-example/README.md

 ## Flux

-The intention is that flux config for `--git-path` would point at `./environments/prod`
+The intention is that flux config for `--git-path` would point at `./environments/prod` for a production cluster, and `./environments/dev` for a separate dev cluster.